ForwardStar/RadixGraph_Exp/README.md

 # RadixGraph_Exp

-This is the repository for reproducing experimental results in the paper: [RadixGraph: A Fast, Space-Optimized Data Structure for Dynamic Graph Storage]() (accpeted by SIGMOD 2026).
+This is the repository for reproducing experimental results in the paper: [RadixGraph: A Fast, Space-Optimized Data Structure for Dynamic Graph Storage]() (accepted by SIGMOD 2026).

 RadixGraph repo: [https://github.com/ForwardStar/RadixGraph](https://github.com/ForwardStar/RadixGraph)